AlecKazakova/kotlin-native-cocoapods/README.md

 > Pods/Kotlin/gradlew -p Pods/Kotlin :common:generatePodspec
 ```

-(Above is assuming a module structure where `Pods/Kotlin` is the root of your gradle project, and `common` is a Kotlin Multiplatform module with iOS targets.
+The above command is assuming a module structure where `Code/Kotlin` is the root of your gradle project, and `common` is a Kotlin Multiplatform module with iOS targets.

 Then in your `Podfile` you can reference the module: